What is Pancreas?

 A healthy pancreas produces chemicals in appropriate quantities to digest the food.

 The pancreas consists of exocrine glands that create enzymes which are essential for digestion.
 These enzymes contain chymotrypsin and trypsin to digest proteins.
 Amylase for the digestion of carbohydrates and lipase breaks down fats.
 These pancreatic juices are liberated into a system of ducts and culminated in the pancreatic duct when the food enters the stomach.

 The endocrine part of the pancreas includes islet cells that produce and liberate necessary hormones into the bloodstream.
-Two of the main pancreatic hormones are glucagon which acts to raise blood sugar, and insulin, which works to lower blood sugar.
+Two of the main pancreatic hormones are glucagon and insulin.
+Glucagon is responsible for raising blood sugar, and insulin does the contrary, i.e., lower blood sugar.

-Due to inaccessibility of pancreas, the evaluation of pancreatic diseases could be difficult.
+Due to the inaccessibility of pancreas, the evaluation of pancreatic diseases could be difficult.

 Disorders that affect the pancreas include precancerous conditions, pancreatitis, and pancreatic cancer.
 Each disorder exhibits different symptoms and needs different treatments.